NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    head(myResults$promoters)

 The main results are found in *myResults$promoters*.
 This data frame contains the (normalized) enrichment score, p-values, total number of associated CpGs and the leading edge CpGs.
 The leading edge CpGs are the real drivers of the ES; these can be considered the most important CpGs with the largest logFC.
 The results of selected results can be visualized using *mCSEAPlot*\ , by specifying the *regionType* and the *dmrName*.
-Here an example of the top hit; the promoter of PRDM8.
+Here an example of the second hit of the DMRs based on location; the promoter of TIGIT.
 Note that the gene name indicates the promoter of said gene, since we specified we only consider promoter regions in this analysis.
 The result of this visualization are the chromosomal location, Beta levels per CpG per sample, leading edge status (green if in leading edge set) and gene annotation.

 .. code-block:: r

     mCSEAPlot(myResults,
               regionType = "promoters",
-              dmrName = "PRDM8",
+              dmrName = "TIGIT",
               transcriptAnnotation = "symbol",
               makePDF = FALSE)